You must be at least 18 years old to volunteer at Tinderbox.

 Physical Working Environment

-If possible, please include documentation.
-Volunteer Management will then assess the situation and the appropriate solution in collaboration with the Health and Safety Organisation.
+Please include documentation if possible.
+Volunteer Management will assess the situation in collaboration with the Health and Safety Organisation.

-Together, we share a responsibility to create a safe and respectful psychological working environment for volunteers, staff and guests.
+Together, we are responsible for creating a safe and respectful environment for volunteers, employees, and guests.

 We therefore expect everyone to:

-• Treat others with respect – both in tone and behaviour.
+- Treat others with respect in both words and actions.

-• Speak up or react if they experience or witness unwanted behaviour.
+- Speak up or take action if they experience or witness inappropriate behaviour.

-You are never required to handle an uncomfortable situation on your own.
-You can always seek help from your nearest team leader, who has a special responsibility to respond to situations where someone feels unsafe.
+You are never expected to handle an uncomfortable situation on your own.
+Always seek support from your nearest supervisor.

-Tinderbox has a strict zero tolerance policy towards offensive behaviour.
-Violations may result in removal from the festival, a fee and/or blacklisting as a volunteer.
+Tinderbox has a zero-tolerance policy towards inappropriate or offensive behaviour.
+Violations may result in:

-All inquiries will be handled confidentially and with respect for everyone involved.
+All reports will be handled confidentially and with respect for everyone involved.

 We Speak Respectfully to Each Other

-We always speak kindly and respectfully to one another – even when things get busy.
-A good atmosphere is contagious and helps create a better working environment for everyone.
+We always speak to each other kindly and respectfully – even when things get busy.
+A positive attitude is contagious and helps create a better environment for everyone.

 You Are Entitled to Two Meal Breaks

 As a volunteer, you are entitled to two meal breaks.
-Make sure to take them – it is important to recharge so you can have fun and do your best.
+Make sure to take them – it’s important to recharge so you can enjoy yourself and do your best.

 We Work as a Team

-This means that we take responsibility – for each other, for the tasks, and for the community.
+We take responsibility – for each other, for our tasks, and for the community we create together.

 “One team, one dream”.